 Check the compatibility of each plugin with your current version of WordPress whenever you install a new plugin and make sure that your website respects the requirements that are mentioned for each theme and plugin that you are planning to use in the future.
 Paying more attention during this step will keep your website in good shape.

 Don’t update your plugins at the same time

 Another mistake that leads to WordPress becoming stuck in maintenance mode has to do with how you update the plugins you are using.
 Executing more than just one update at a time (i.e. with Bulk updating) prevents you from being able to easily tell which plugin caused an error after being updated.
 You should err on the side of caution instead, and update each plugin individually, testing your site after each update to ensure that the plugin is truly compatible.

-Now that you have learnt how to fix WordPress being stuck in maintenance mode, make sure to understand what caused the issue in the first place.
+Now that you have learned how to fix WordPress being stuck in maintenance mode, make sure to understand what caused the issue in the first place.
 Preventing it from happening again is much more important than quickly solving it.
-Update your WordPress, themes and plugins regularly to avoid unpleasant situations from appearing later.
+Stage your site and test updates before making them on the live site.
+Update your WordPress, themes, and plugins regularly to avoid unpleasant situations from appearing later.
 Check your website after each of these updates to make sure that everything works as it is supposed to.
 Finally, always create backups so that you are able to return to a previous version of your website if the issue can’t be fixed.